Human Research Ethics

 The Low Risk application is designed with a checklist to help determine if the project is indeed low risk.
 Once you are confident the project is Low Risk you can access the Low Risk Form, PLS/Consent templates and examples of previously approved documentation from the University Human Ethics forms and guidelines website.

-Low Risk forms and attachments should be submitted via the online submission tool.
-It is imperative that the application form is signed by all parties and the Head of Department or Director of Research.
-Electronic signatures or scanned signed forms will be accepted.
-It should be noted that the Faculty HEAG or DUHREC may need to audit a project as part of the requirements for monitoring set out in the National Statement on Ethical Conduct in Research (2007).
+The application form must be signed by all parties and the Head of Department or Director of Research.
+Forms without these signatures will not be proceed and will be returned to the researchers.
+Electronic signatures or scanned signed forms are acceptable.
+Faculty HEAG or DUHREC may need to audit a project for compliance with the National Statement on Ethical Conduct in Research guidelines.

 Higher than Low Risk

 Submission of Higher than Low Risk Ethics applications

 After checking the Low Risk application checklist or seeking advice from an Ethics Advisor, if you consider your project is Higher than Low Risk then complete the online Human Research Ethics Application and supplementary documents, and submit directly to DUHREC in time for the next scheduled meeting.